IlluvatarEru/sentimentanalysis/README.md

 # Sentiment Analysis

-This project is meant to perform sentiment analysis on text documents using two different approaches:
+This project is meant to perform sentiment analysis on text documents using two different approaches: <br />
-    - Bag of words
+    - Bag of words <br />
     - Machine Learning

 As of today (12th of September 2018) only the bag of words approach is implemented